yusufocaliskan/leads-app/README.md

 # Leads Application
-Leads Application basicly captures potetial Leads with some information.
-We persist their information on the Mongo database and also save them in a MailChimp list so we can send them e-mail for marketing purpose.
+Leads Application basically captures potetial Leads with some information.
+We stores their informations on the Mongo database and also save them in a MailChimp list so we can send them e-mail for marketing purpose.

-In this SPA I used the version 3 of VueJs in Composition Api.
+In this SPA I used the version 3 of VueJs with Composition Api.
 Compisition APi helps to write more filexable and readable codes.

 # Create

 ## Add New Route
 In order to add new page to the system you should create the route for both side route.
 Because knowing how to create a routes for laravel is a common knowledge I'm not going to explain in here.

 The app using Laravel api routes, so the links will be like that:

 http://localhost:8000/api/xxx/yyy

-The `api` indicator must be added to url when sendin a request to the server.
+The `api` indicator must be added to the url when sending a request to server.

 For the system that I created by using `Vue`, to insert a new `route`, go and choose a router type (admin/client) in the `router` directory under `resources`.